NickLeoMartin/blog/content/posts/2020-11-19-statistical-modelling-galls-law.md

 ## So What...

-The subtle power of this approach is its generality: you can apply it to any system of interrelations.
+The power of this approach is its generality: you can apply it to any system of interrelations.

 You can imagine any outcome as the result of a system, map the system with your evolving SSM and build a decision-making framework to influence that outcome.

-In many cases, the exercise of evolving an SSM is enlightening and is tool in its own right.
+In many cases, the exercise of evolving an SSM is enlightening.

 Personally, this process of positing a model and probing why it will or won't work seems to surface a lot of my experiential knowledge.
 The act of "reasoning up" to a solution triggers intuition I have gained in other domains that would otherwise stay submerged.